Author: Elliot Gajadhar, Director of Product Development, 1-800Accountant

 Employers have numerous payroll tax withholding and payment obligations.
 Of the utmost importance is the proper payment of what are commonly known as FICA taxes.
 FICA taxes are somewhat unique in that there is required withholding from an employee's wages as well as an employer's portion of the taxes that must be paid.

-The Federal Insurance Contributions Act (FICA) is the federal law requiring you to withhold three separate taxes from the wages you pay your employees.
+The Federal Insurance Contributions Act (FICA) is the federal law that requires you to withhold three separate taxes from the wages you pay your employees.
 FICA is comprised of the following taxes:

 You must withhold these amounts from an employee's wages.